 How much does it cost to post a job on LinkedIn?

 Since LinkedIn is a directory of professionals organized by industry, company, location, designation, and a number of other categories, it becomes easier to reach out and connect with passive candidates.
 LinkedIn is arguably still the best resource to source and recruits passive candidates.
-However, you can also post a job on LinkedIn.
+However, you can only post one job on LinkedIn for free.
+To post more jobs you will have to opt for paid modes like PPC or job slots.
 This might be an expensive deal as job adverts are charged on the basis of location.
 The cost is calculated on the number of clicks generated on the job advert.
 If your posting has the possibility of attracting more clicks, the algorithm will automatically stretch your daily budget by 30%.